mayer79/ml_lecture/README.md

     - `insuranceData`
     - `lightgbm` (optional)

 `keras` requires a Python installation with Tensorflow >=2.0.
-If you do not have Python installed and are not behind a company firewall, you can simply run the following two lines to get it.
+If you do not have Python installed and are not behind a company firewall, you can simply run the following two lines to get a minimal Python bundle with TensorFlow.

 ```
 library(keras)
 install_keras()
 ```

+If this fails, an option is to install Python as outlined in the section above and then set the corresponding `conda_env` path with `use_condaenv()`.

 Run the following code to test `keras`.

 ```
 library(keras)

-# use_python(path to Python)
+# Path to conda env with TensorFlow
+# use_condaenv(path_to_conda_env)

 input <- layer_input(shape = 3)